exzzy22/Blazor-WebShop/README.md

 # Blazor WebShop with CMS

-This is example project using blazor webassembly and shwoing some of its feuteres.
+This is example project using blazor webassembly and shwoing some of its features.
 Project includes Blazor WASM WebShop, Blazor WASM CMS and REST API that booth of those connect.

 ## Blazor WebShop